Your Guide to Universities in New Zealand

 New Zealand straddles two tectonic plates, which means the country is home to some spectacular volcanoes, geothermal areas, geysers, bubbling mud pools and relaxing hot springs.
 Rotorua on the North...

 Lincoln is New Zealand’s specialist land-based university.
-Its 58-hectare campus is a park-like environment, 25 minutes from Christchurch.
+Its 58-hectare campus around 25 minutes from Christchurch in the South Island.